dvolgyes/flake8_tensors/README.md

 and I wrote the plugin for myself.
 If you don't use python3.8, then it is time to upgrade. :) Then proceed with:

+for stable version:
+`pip install flake8_tensors`

+for the development:
-`pip install git+git://github.com/dvolgyes/flake8-tensors`
+`pip install git+git://github.com/dvolgyes/flake8_tensors --upgrade`

-(I will create pypi package too, but it takes time.)

 ## Usage